CornellAikido/website/pages/newmembers.md

 **What is Aikido?**

-Aikido (合気道) is a moderen Japanese martial art which emphasizes blending and redirecting the force of an opponent's attack.
+Aikido (合気道) is a modern Japanese martial art which emphasizes blending and redirecting the force of an opponent's attack.
 Techniques taught are primarily defensive, and include a variety of joint locks and timing throws.
 Students practice both against unarmed opponents and with traditional martial arts weapons.